TOURING MODELS

 Touring gave Pegaso the lightness that sports should possess.
 The "Superleggera" model used by the Italian firm, consisting of a tubular subframe lined aluminum plates, allowed to build lighter bodies.
 Ricart, aware that Enasa designs overweight sinned, established a partnership in 1952 with Anderloni Bianchi, whom he met while Ricart was working at Alfa Romeo.

 Touring had finished his first and stylized berlineta "prototype" (with Enasa style grille) in late 1952 and made his official presentation in the Hall of New York, 1953.
 Four years later the spanish State gives to Mohammad Reza Pahlevi, the last Shah of Iran, during his visit to Spain.
+For delivery to the Shah of Iran, the grille has been modified with the typical Pegaso cross, engine ventilation outlets have been added, side inlets to ventilate the passenger compartment and the rear lights have been moved from the sides of the license plate to the ends of the rear.
 After spending several years in the stables of the Royal Palace, it has two owners in Iran, the second of which is an American geologist who sent it to the Enasa factory in Barcelona in 1966 for a total review and repair, then painted red color.
 It was then taken by road to Italy, driven by Joaquín Palacio, suffered a serious traffic accident, and had to be taken back to Barcelona, to make an expensive body repair.
 Transferred finally to Italy, its owner puts it on sale in 1967, acquiring it there its new owner John Colinsky.
-This one took the vehicle by road to Great Britain, crossing Switzerland and Germany.
-He then went to USA, and in 1968 he returned to GB, imported the car there, acquiring then British registration, and used it assiduously until in 1976, due to problems in the engine is subjected to a great set-up.
+This one took the vehicle by road to Great Britain, crossing Switzerland and Germany, acquiring then British registration, and used it assiduously until in 1976, due to problems in the engine is subjected to a great set-up.
+John Colinsky, owner of #19 for 53 years, undid some of the 1957 changes, such as the front grille, to leave the bodywork more similar to its original state.
 In 2020 this prototype has returned to Spain at the hands of Jordi Arilla, its new and proud owner.

 Pegaso Z-102 Berlinetta Touring Prototype (1952)